sunlightlabs/django-mediasync/README.rst

    This processor also requires an additional setting, as defined below.
    `yuicompressor` is new and should be considered experimental until the mediasync 2.1 release.

+3. ``closurecompiler`` is a javascript compiler provided by Google.

 Custom processors can be specified using the *PROCESSORS* entry in the mediasync settings dict. *PROCESSORS* should be a list of processor entries.